hkayabilisim/msmpb/README.md

-An older version of the code we used at the publication time is also provided as [a Code Ocean capsule](https://codeocean.com/capsule/4293677/tree) for those reader who want to recreate the figures and tables in the manuscript.
+An older version of the code we used at the publication time is also provided as [a Code Ocean capsule](https://codeocean.com/capsule/4293677/tree) for those readers who want to recreate the figures and tables in the manuscript.

 For more information please consult [Wiki](https://github.com/hkayabilisim/msmpb/wiki) page.